 “Male chauvinism is still very much present in Spain and we owe it to our children to provide a more fertile ground for equality,” said Rodríguez Zapatero

-The former President of the government, José Luis Rodríguez Zapatero, called for the creation of a “high-level” commission made up of scientists, economists, thinkers and technologists, whose criteria are “unquestionable”, to “propose projects to be funded by European recovery funds” due to the effects of the COVID-19 pandemic.
+The former President of the government, José Luis Rodríguez Zapatero, called for the creation of a “high-level” commission made up of scientists, economists, thinkers and technologists, whose criteria are “unquestionable”, to “propose projects to be funded by European recovery funds” due to the effects of the Covid-19 pandemic.

-Zapatero, who mentioned that he had passed on this request to the government, made these statements during his talk on Science and Policy, organised by the Women in Science (WISE) Office of the Spanish National Cancer Research Centre (CNIO).
+Zapatero, who mentioned that he had passed on this request to the government, made these statements during his talk on Science and politics, organised by the Women in Science (WISE) Office of the Spanish National Cancer Research Centre (CNIO).
 During his speech, the former president also defended the fact that “it is possible to arrive at a Pact for Science in Spain.”
 He also noted that “precisely now there is a great opportunity to improve resources for R&D and Innovation with the European recovery funds.”

-The former socialist president also expressed his concern that “the political community has no global recovery system for dealing with future crises” of the magnitude of the current COVID-19 crisis.
+The former socialist president also expressed his concern that “the political community has no global recovery system for dealing with future crises” of the magnitude of the current Covid-19 crisis.

 “We must build international pillars that support global science”

-The COVID-19 pandemic has led us “to come closer to a new change in the relationships between health, science and society with a more progressive perspective that will be present throughout the 21st century,” Rodríguez Zapatero stressed.
+The Covid-19 pandemic has led us “to come closer to a new change in the relationships between health, science and society with a more progressive perspective that will be present throughout the 21st century,” Rodríguez Zapatero stressed.
 “This change makes global cooperation in science necessary, and we must build international pillars that support science.
 We know that all crises nowadays are global, so we have to start talking about global science.”